ismc/devnet-2076_clus2018/README.md

 ## Why NetDevOps?

 The ability to undertake operation fast with automation is enticing, but it must be done with caution and with focus on a particular outcome.
 Automation tools such as Ansible are simply a mechanism to automate the individual tasks that are normally manually performed by a network operations teams.
 Ansible has no innate intelligence for determining a good task from a bad task, so it will happily and efficiently create or destroy depending on the inventory and playbooks fed to it.
-Also, Infrastructure as Code (IaC) network automation systems are generally made up of components from several different sources.
+Also, IaC network automation systems are generally made up of components from several different sources.
 Each of these sources are separately developed and versioned.
 A change in one of these components can perturb the entire system.
 For these reasons, a NetDevOps process should be integrated into any meaningful IaC deployment to increase the likelihood of success and decrease any possible damage to operations.

 What does that look like?

 ![netdevops](netdevops.png)

-1. The engineer checks the branch (either personal or shared dev branch), makes the code change to that branch, and tests the change in local sandbox.
+1. The engineer checks out the branch (either personal or shared dev branch), makes the code change to that branch, and tests the change in a local sandbox.
 Once the engineer is satisfied with the change and has properly tested it, they create a Pull Request (PR) to tell everyone that they are ready to submit the change.
 This is where others in the group get to see and comment on the change _before_ it is merged.
-This is also were validation tests can be run _before_ the change is merged.
+This is also where validation tests can be run _before_ the change is merged.

 2. Jenkins, or some other automated testing engine, is used at this point to perform the validations tests.
-These tests can be performed through Jenkins manually (either directly or something like a comment) or automatically for every PR.
+These tests can be performed through Jenkins manually (either directly or via something like a comment) or automatically for every PR.
 In either case, Jenkins reports back the results of the tests to the ChatOps platform, Cisco WebEx Teams.

 3. At this point, the group collaborates on the change to make sure that it is understood, that it aligns with organizational best practices, and that it is properly tested with standardized validation tests.

 4. Once the change is agreed upon and properly tested, it is merged into the production branch.

 5. Jenkins can either test the production branch once the change is merged, at regular intervals, or both.

 6. The change now lives in the production (i.e. "Golden") artifact repository.
 From here, an orchestrion tool such as Ansible Tower can pick up that artifact and push it out as part of an operator-initiated request, a timed running to validate the configuration of the infrastructure with the IaC that defines it, or an API call from another application.

-**In a strict IaC paradign, _EVERY_ change goes through this process.**
+**In a strict IaC paradigm, _EVERY_ change goes through this process.**

 ## Outcomes: Automated Humans vs. Automated Business